 Unemployment benefits - if you commute to/from SwedenIf you commute between Denmark and Sweden, there are special rules regarding unemployment insurance funds and unemployment benefit.
-The main rule is that you must be a member of an unemployment insurance fund in the country of your workplace, as long as you are in work.
+The main rule is that if you want unemployment benefits, you must be a member of an unemployment insurance fund in your working country, as long as you are in work.

 If you work in Sweden